GNNs for Traffic Forecasting

 Graph Wave Net (Wu et al., 2019)

-Adds an adaptive adjacency matrix that is learned from data, not just from road geometry:
+Adds an adaptive adjacency matrix learned from data rather than read off the road geometry:

 Worked Example: Spatial vs Temporal Signal